HuyaneMatsu/hata/docs/topics/typing_interactions.md

 # Introduction

-If you want to type your slash commands on the [pep 484](https://peps.python.org/pep-0484/) way, there are two ways of doing it.
+If you want to type your slash commands with the [pep 484](https://peps.python.org/pep-0484/) way, there are two ways of doing it.

 ## configure_parameter

 The `configure_parameter` decorator allows you to configure a *slash* command parameter.
-To do so, pass the respective parameter's name as the first parameter into `configure_parameter`.
+To do so, pass the respective parameter name as the first parameter in `configure_parameter`.

 ```py3
 from hata import parse_emoji